Send the link below via email or IMCopy

 * Be aware of how their research might be used for political agendas & actively criticize interpretations of the past that promote social injustice.

-* Reduce your footprint -- un-critical economic development destroys archaeological sites along with the environment!
+* Reduce your carbon footprint: un-critical economic development destroys archaeological sites along with the environment!

 * Support institutions that promote responsible stewardship of the past.